cosmicexplorer/compp/README.md

 ## How fast will it be?

-Definitely not as fast as GNU cpp, since that's written in C. However, [node streams](https://nodejs.org/api/stream.html) are pretty well-documented and optimized, so I expect compp should be able to at least avoid getting lapped.
+Probably not as fast as GNU cpp, since that's written in C. However, [node streams](https://nodejs.org/api/stream.html) are pretty well-documented and optimized, so I expect compp should be able to at least avoid getting lapped.

 ## How do I make it and test it?